DAF201/2022_fall_school_garbage/Logic.md

 ## Set Cardinality

-If there are exactly <b>n</b> distinct elements in S where <b>n</b> is a nonnegative integer, we say that S is finite.
-Otherwise it is infinite.
+the size of the set (ignore the duplicate elements)

-The cardinality of a finite set A, denoted by |A|, is the number of (distinct) elements of A.
+The cardinality of a finite set A, denoted by |A|

 1. |ø| = 0
 2. Let S be the letters of the English alphabet.
 Then |S| = 26